 *The American Talent Initiative (ATI) is dedicated to expanding access and opportunity for Pell Grant recipients from talented low- and moderate-income students.

-Talent Initiative Pathway Criteria
+Talent Initiative Pathway Requirements:

 - Note: Applicants to Music Technology must submit a portfolio for review by faculty as part of their application.
 Approval of the portfolio is also required for admission to this program.
 If your portfolio is not approved and you meet all other criteria of the Conditional Transfer Pathway, you will have the opportunity to enroll at Georgia Tech in your secondary major.